aspnetboilerplate/aspnetboilerplate/doc/WebSite/Javascript-API.md

 #### [Logging](/Pages/Documents/Javascript-API/Logging)

-Used to write logs in client-side.
+Used to write logs on the client-side.

 #### [Other Utility Functions](/Pages/Documents/Javascript-API/Other-Utilities)